Azure/azure-quickstart-templates/sas-viya/README.md

 <a name="RestartServices"></a>
 ### Restarting the SAS Services
-While all the services can be started on each box independently, the Viya-Ark toolkit provides an efficient way to restart all the services across all the boxes from the ansible controller.
+While all the services can be started on each box independently, the Viya-Ark toolkit provides an efficient way to restart all the services across all the boxes from the Ansible controller.

 #### Checking the status of the services through Viya-Ark
-Viya-Ark can check the status of the services by issuing the following commands as the vmuser on the ansible controller:
+Viya-Ark can check the status of the services by issuing the following commands as the vmuser on the Ansible controller:
 ```
 cd /sas/install/ansible/sas_viya_playbook/
 ansible-playbook viya-ark/playbooks/viya-mmsu/viya-services-status.yml
 ```

 #### Restarting the services through Viya-Ark
-Viya-Ark can restart all of the services by issuing the following commands as the vmuser on the ansible controller:
+Viya-Ark can restart all of the services by issuing the following commands as the vmuser on the Ansible controller:
 ```
 cd /sas/install/ansible/sas_viya_playbook/
 ansible-playbook viya-ark/playbooks/viya-mmsu/viya-services-restart.yml -e enable_stray_cleanup=true